Maya and the Three

-Maya and the Three (Spanish title: Maya y los tres) is a computer-animated fantasy streaming television miniseries created by Jorge R. Gutiérrez and produced by Tangent Animation.
+Maya and the Three (Spanish title: Maya y los tres) is a Mexican animated fantasy television miniseries created by Jorge R. Gutiérrez, produced by Netflix Animation and Mexopolis, animated by Tangent Animation.

 The nine-episode series premiered on Netflix on October 22, 2021.

 Premise

-Set in a world based on pre-colonial Mesoamerica and other indigenous cultures, Maya, a warrior princess, is celebrating her fifteenth birthday, but when the underworld gods appear and announce she must pay for her family's misdeeds, everything changes.
+Set in a world based on late pre-colonial Mesoamerica, Maya, a warrior princess, is celebrating her fifteenth birthday, but when the underworld gods appear and announce she must pay for her family's misdeeds, everything changes.
 If she refuses to go along, the world itself will be ravaged by the gods, so she embarks on a quest to fulfill a prophecy that says that three warriors will appear who will help her defeat these gods and save humanity itself from destruction.